Qiskit/qiskit-metapackage/docs/install.rst

   pip install qiskit[visualization]

-It is worth point at if you're a zsh user (which is the default shell on newer versions of macOS) you'll need to put ``qiskit[visualization]`` in quotes:
+It is worth pointing out, if you're a zsh user (which is the default shell on newer versions of macOS) you'll need to put ``qiskit[visualization]`` in quotes:

 .. code:: sh